-Mr. Owen is a director of Hanfeng Evergreen Inc. and Genesis Land Development Corp., which are publicly traded on the Toronto Stock Exchange and Kilo Goldmines Ltd., which is publicly traded on the TSX Venture Exchange.
-Additionally, Mr. Owen is a director of Ntegrator International Ltd. which is listed on the Singapore Stock Exchange.
-Finally, Mr. Owen is a director of Echelon Capital Corporation, a reporting issuer in Alberta, British Columbia and Ontario.
+Mr. Owen is a director of Genesis Land Development Corp., which is publicly traded on the Toronto Stock Exchange ("TSX"), Kilo Goldmines Ltd., which is publicly traded on the TSX Venture Exchange and Aureus Mining Inc., which is publically traded on the TSX Venture Exchange and the Alternative Investment Market ("AIM"), which is a sub-market of the London Stock Exchange.

-Mr. Fornazzari holds a directorship in Latin American Minerals Inc., which is publicly traded on the TSX Venture Exchange.
+Mr. Fornazzari holds a directorship in Latin American Minerals Inc. and Lithium Americas Corp., which are publicly traded on the TSX Venture Exchange.